Introduction to the Concept of Data Warehouse

 In the Data Warehouse, the source data comes from different places.
 They are group into four categories:

 • External Data: For data gathering, most of the executives and data analysts rely on information coming from external sources for a numerous amount of the information they use.
-They use statistical features associated with their organization that is brought out by some external sources and department.
+They use statistical features associated with their organization, which they obtain from external sources and departments.

 • Internal Data: In every organization, the consumer keeps their “private” spreadsheets, reports, client profiles, and generally even department databases.
 This is often the interior information, a part that might be helpful in every data warehouse.